djey47/tduf-next/doc/RE/bnk/README.md

 ## Weird 0x1 byte!

-In file tree section: in some cases, a byte has been inserted next to entry count in a directory, with value `0x1`.
+File tree section: in some cases, a byte is present next to entry count in a directory, with value `0x1`.
 Whereas current reader implementations just detect this byte and do ignore it, the game seems to complain if it's not present after rewriting.
 The meaning of this byte is unclear, still.

+e.g 0x[FC C1 01 2E 32 64 62]  <=> ü Á  .
+2 d b
+- 0xFC: -4, so packed directory with name length = 4
+- 0xC1: 193 packed files in that directory
+- 0x01: weird byte!
+- 0x[2E ..
+62]: directory name is '.2db'.

+Known files:
+- Euro\Bnk\FrontEnd\HiRes\hud.bnk, 176 packed files
+- Euro\Bnk\FrontEnd\HiRes\hud_cha.bnk, 193 packed files.

+For now, TDUMT implementation at writing will put a 0x1 when file count >= 176 - which is far from ideal solution...